 It’s calm now.
 The water is flat.
 Interestingly, my thoughts coincide with the sea state.
-The incessant recollection of lists no longer exist nor the slight panic caused by the overwhelming amount of self imposed deadlines.
+The incessant recollection of lists no longer exist nor the slight panic caused by the overwhelming amount of self-imposed deadlines.
 Our sailing to Bermuda trip has been completed!

-In other words, no alternative safe refuges.
+In other words, no alternative safe refuges when sailing to Bermuda.

-There was a list on what needed to be fixed before the voyage.
+There was a list of what needed to be fixed before the voyage.
 Items included fixing the forward furling electrics (pulled out by last years hurricane), replace our dinghy davit motor (to allow us to raise and lower our dinghy), caulk the anchor plate, new boom lights, and around ten more jobs that kept us busy during the lead up to departure.

 In addition to fixing things we also had to service the boat.
 Britican needed her hull scrubbed.
 Her raw water intakes had to be voided of barnacles and other life.
-Otherwise the consequence might be a dangerously hot engine.
-She needed an engine service, generator tune up, rigging check and serious tidy job.
+Otherwise, the consequence might be a dangerously hot engine.
+She needed an engine service, generator tune-up, rigging check, and serious tidy job.
 A year’s worth of stuff had accumulated around the boat that needed to find a secure home.

 After our temporary one year sabbatical from sailing Britican, she became a house rather than a boat.
 We needed to wake her up, bring her back to life and prepare her for the long voyage.